 Storage

-This cake can be kept at room temperature for a few hours while you’re serving it but leftovers should be refrigerated due to the cream cheese frosting.
+Apple cake with pie filling can be kept at room temperature for a few hours while you’re serving it but leftovers should be refrigerated due to the cream cheese frosting.
 It will last up to a week in the fridge and will stay soft and moist.

 I haven’t tried freezing this cake but have frozen other cakes such as this Lemon Blueberry Cake with a lemon curd filling and this Hummingbird Cake with a classic cream cheese frosting successfully.
 I think you should be able to freeze this cake fine.